-The following table sets forth certain information regarding the ownership of the Common Shares as at March 11, 2021 by each Shareholder known to the Corporation to beneficially own or control or direct, directly or indirectly, more than five percent of the outstanding Common Shares based on such person's most recently available Schedule 13G filed with the SEC.
+The following table sets forth certain information regarding the ownership of the Common Shares as at March 10, 2023 by each Shareholder known to the Corporation to beneficially own or control or direct, directly or indirectly, more than five percent of the outstanding Common Shares based on such person's most recently available Schedule 13G filed with the SEC.

-Name and Address Common Shares Beneficially Owned (1) Percentage of Class
+Common Shares Beneficially Percentage of Class

+Name and Address Owned (1) (1)

-Sun Valley Gold LLC ("Sun Valley") 18,622,544 17.9%
+Sun Valley Gold LLC ("Sun Valley") 20,572,544 (2) 17.1%

 620 Sun Valley Road

 Sun Valley, ID 83353

-Euro Pacific Asset Management 5,307,303 5.1%

-Lots 81-82, Street C, Suite 204

-Dorado, Puerto Rico 00646

-(1) In accordance with Rule 13d-3(d)(1) under the Exchange Act the applicable percentage of ownership of each Shareholder is based on 103,798,923 Common Shares outstanding as of March 11, 2021, plus any securities held by such Shareholder exercisable for or convertible into Common Shares within 60 days after the date of this Information Circular.
+- (1) In accordance with Rule 13d-3(d)(1) under the Exchange Act, the applicable percentage of ownership of each Shareholder is based on 119,402,475 Common Shares outstanding as of March 10, 2023, plus any securities held by such Shareholder exercisable for or convertible into Common Shares within 60 days after the date of this Information Circular. - (2) Sun Valley exercises control and direction over 19,922,544 Common Shares (representing 16.7% of the outstanding Common Shares as of March 10, 2023 on an undiluted basis) and 650,000 Common Share purchase warrants.
+If the 650,000 warrants are exercised, Sun Valley will exercise control and direction over 17.1% of the issued and outstanding Common Shares (after giving effect to the exercise of such warrants, but not the exercise of any other convertible securities of the Corporation).